 The coupon should not be located in the corner of the panel.

 This is done to be representative of worst-case Cu coverage.
 Location of IST coupon on the panel is shown in Figure 8-3.
+However, the sides and corner of the panel can be worst-case for registration and dielectric thickness.
+This can be a motivation to include both the centre and the edge of the panel in an in-depth investigation.
+However, the PCB manufacturer usually prefers to place PCBs in the centre of the panel for best processing conditions.

 IST test method